1204 Whiskey Rd, Suite B

 High School Essay Scholarship Contest -- CNTA sponsors scholarships for excellence in essays on nuclear technology issues, open to regional high-school students.
 2016 winners are announced.

-High School Video Contest -- CNTA is sponsoring a new contest for high school students, involving the creation of 2-5 minute videos on subjects related to debunking nuclear myths.
+High School Video Contest -- CNTA sponsors a new contest for high school students, involving the creation of 2-5 minute videos on subjects related to debunking nuclear myths.
+The 2017 winners are a team of eight students from the Richmond County Technical Careers Magnet School.

 CNTA Golf Tournament -- The 15th Annual event will proceed on Friday, May 12th, 2017 at the Houndslake Country Club in Aiken SC.
 Click on the link for tournament information.
 Congratulations to the 2016 winning teams: BWXT-1 (Low Gross) Bill Fox, Van Mauney, Roland Jean, and Dan Skiff; and CB&I AREVA MOX Services (Low Net) Mike Zustra, Rodney Whitley, Shane Steele, and Kirk Saunders!

-Southeast Summer Nuclear Institute -- CNTA co-sponsored the successful institute for middle and high school teachers, July 15-17, 2016.
+Southeast Summer Nuclear Institute -- CNTA co-sponsors the popular institute for middle and high school teachers, this year June 20 - June 22, 2017.

 State of the Nuclear Industry in South Carolina -- CNTA leads an annual meeting with South Carolina legislators.

-Members Mixer and Annual Report Event -- CNTA hosts a Members Mixer and presents the Annual Report on March 21st, 2017 at Newberry Hall in Aiken SC.
-Free food and beverages, with a review of the CNTA 2015 Annual Report!
+Members Mixer and Annual Report Event -- CNTA hosted a Members Mixer and presented the Annual Report on March 21st, 2017 at Newberry Hall in Aiken SC.
+Free food and beverages, with a review of the CNTA 2016 Annual Report!

 "Celebrate Our Community's Nuclear Industry" -- CNTA presented a half-day forum to discuss the economic value to South Carolina, Georgia, and the region from their nuclear industry, science, and education facilities and resources.